1DocWay/implementation-dash/README.md

 You can use older templates (that do not use the task prefixing) to generate the Implementation Dashboard spreadsheet, by specifying the template name using the `-t` option, and specifying Strict Mode via the `-s` option.
 For example:

     $ idash token.txt -t "[TEMPLATE] Implementation Task List" -s

+### Asana Template Usage
+#### Metadata Section
+The following "tasks" in the Metadata section should be changed accordingly:
+* Implementation Start Date task example:
+  * [0A] 09/10/2016
+* Go-Live Target Date task example:
+  * [0B] 12/10/2016
+* Template specification (for different Templates) example:
+  * [0C] Outpatient Services

+#### Actual Completed Start Date subtask
+For every task that is completed you may create a "Actual Completed Start Date" subtask when the checked-off date in Asana does not represent the true completion date of the task.
+* Example: Actual Completed Date: xx/xx/xxxx